Updated January 6, 2021

 How many calls are you receiving on advertised properties?
 If you receive fewer calls, you may need to lower the rent prices.
 On the other hand, if you receive many calls on properties advertised, you may need to adjust the rent prices upwards.

-It goes without saying that you’ll need to find the perfect price point in order to succeed as a landlord.
+You'll need to find the perfect price point to succeed as a landlord.

 5. The Proper Rent Price is Profitable